 Japan's latest policy actions "are intended to stop deflation and support domestic demand," they said.

 A senior US Treasury official, speaking on condition of anonymity, said that Japanese officials had stressed how the monetary moves would lift demand in the world's third-largest economy, which has been struggling for two decades.

 That came as many countries, including the United States, have expressed concern that Japan could be deliberately trying to force the yen lower to boost exports and cut imports via "competitive devaluation."

-"The latest (Japanese) decision on quantitative easing remedies the situation that was building up for years," Russian Finance Minister Anton Siluanov, chair of the G20 meeting, told reporters.
+"The latest decision on quantitative easing remedies the situation that was building up for years," said Russian Finance Minister Anton Siluanov, chair of the G20 meeting, at a news conference.

-As a group, the G20 pledged not to compete on the currency front.
+At the same time, the group pledged not to compete on the currency front.

-"We will refrain from competitive devaluation and will not target our exchange rates for competitive purposes, and we will resist all forms of protectionism and keep our markets open," they said.
+"We will refrain from competitive devaluation and will not target our exchange rates for competitive purposes, and we will resist all forms of protectionism and keep our markets open," they said in a statement.

-Siluanov, whose country currently holds the G20 presidency, said there was strong debate over setting deficit and debt targets.
+Siluanov, whose country Russia currently holds the G20 presidency, said there was strong debate on a framework agreement on deficit and debt targets.